jkitchin/scimax/scimax-md/scimax-md.md

 \[8 = x - 4\]  <a name="eq-sle"></a>

 You can put a label near this and refer to it later.
-I guess Github does not do a great job rendering equations.
+I guess GitHub does not do a great job rendering equations.

 <a id="org6a858e9"></a>